 I'm pleased to announce that two of my sculptural works described below, Ghost Corral and Ciphertext Nine, are now on exhibit at the Amarillo Museum of Art Biennial 600: Architecture through October 01, 2017.

-Located in the heart of the Santa Fe Historic District between Canyon Road and the Santa Fe River, Chasm Fine Art reflects my passions, tastes, and adventures as a sculptor and dealer of fine art.
+Located in the heart of the Santa Fe Historic District between Canyon Road and the Santa Fe River, Chasm Fine Art reflects my passions, tastes, and adventures as a sculptor and fine art dealer.

-Ghost Corral, my recent installation on Delgado Street, is comprised of 324 U.S. Cavalry forged iron corral posts (circa 1850-1880), mounted inverted on nine fabricated steel platforms, which can be reconfigured to interact dynamically with any given space.
+I created Ghost Corral using 324 U.S. Cavalry forged iron corral posts (circa 1850-1880), mounted inverted on nine fabricated steel platforms, which can be reconfigured to interact dynamically with any given space.
 View Ghost Corral in Trend magazine here.